mangled/MangledMud/guide.md

     Ofail: rummages thru the desk drawers.
     Destination: Three's flat(#5400R)

 In this way, a highly detailed room can be built, and greatly increase the atmosphere of the place.
-[TAKE](#TAKE) a walk around and [LOOK](#LOOK) at the place first, before deciding to build.
+Take a walk around and look at the place first, before deciding to build.
 Then sit down and think carefully about what you want to build.
 Careful planning has made several very interesting places.